ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

 ### Exercise 5-1

- 1. Open [building footprints](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/tb92-6tj8) in QGIS and reduce the number of buildings we're working with:
+ 1. Open [Building Footprints](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/tb92-6tj8) in QGIS and reduce the number of buildings we're working with:
     1. Select only the building footprints in Manhattan and save as a new layer, which you should be able to do in **Select by expression** with an expression like **left("BBL", 1) = '1'**.
     2. **Save As...** and save only the selected features.
     3. Then close the original building footprints file.
- 2. Open [HPD buildings](https://data.cityofnewyork.us/Housing-Development/Buildings-Subject-to-HPD-Jurisdiction/kj4p-ruqc) in QGIS without using the **Add Delimited Text Layer** functionality.
+ 2. Open [Buildings Subject to HPD Jurisdiction](https://data.cityofnewyork.us/Housing-Development/Buildings-Subject-to-HPD-Jurisdiction/kj4p-ruqc) in QGIS without using the **Add Delimited Text Layer** functionality.
 You can simply drag-and-drop the file into the **layers panel** since it does not have any geographic data within it.
  3. Add a join:
     1. Open the **Layer Properties** for the Manhattan building footprints layer.
     2. Select the **Joins** tab on the left.